maszhongming/MatchSum/README.md

 python get_candidate.py --tokenizer=bert --data_path=/path/to/your_original_data.jsonl --index_path=/path/to/your_index.jsonl --write_path=/path/to/store_processed_data
 ```

-Please fill your ROUGE path in preprocess/get_candidate.py line 22 before running this command.
+Please fill your ROUGE path in `preprocess/get_candidate.py` line 22 before running this command.
+It is worth noting that you need to adjust the number of candidate summaries and the number of sentences in the candidate summaries according to your dataset.
+For details, see line 89-97 in `preprocess/get_candidate.py`.

+After processing the dataset, and before using our code to train your own model, please adjust *candidate_num* in `train_matching.py` and *max_len* in `dataloader.py` according to the number and the length of the candidate summaries in your dataset.

 ## Note